Gergall/swccg-cardlists/README.md

   - `Premium.html`, `PremiumRarity.html`, `PremiumName.html`, `PremiumType.html`
   - **Currently I have been updating the sidebar of the 4 premium pages manually**.

-- Program should connect directly to the current JSON files online by downloading from GitHub instead of requiring a local copy that could be outdated.
+- UI Improvements
+ - Better display of what the program is doing
+ - Better display of what the current app settings are

-- Update the `README.md` HowTo section after making some of these quality of life changes
+- Update the `README.md` HowTo section after making some of these changes